EAiler/website/content/authors/admin/_index.md

   courses: []
 superuser: true
 status:
-  icon: ☕️
+  icon:
-last_name: Wu
+last_name: Ailer
 role: Doctoral Candidate at HelmholtzAI
 highlight_name: true
 title: Elisabeth Ailer
-first_name: Alice
+first_name: Elisabeth
 email: ""
 ---
 I am a PhD candidate at HelmholtzAI in Munich, under the supervision of Niki Kilbertus. \
 \
-Formerly working in the industry, I felt that machine learning is still missing \*something\*.
-My motivation stems from bringing a causal view point to machine learning in general.
+Industry experience taught me that machine learning algorithms are still lacking acceptance and fail to provide much desired explanations.
+My motivation thus stems from bringing a causal view point to machine learning in general.
 More precisely, my research interests include questions around cause-effect estimation, but also how experiments can help to inform our algorithms and how the definition of causality might bring us closer to a proper understanding of the world.In my freetime, I enjoy falling of the grid, most likely then being bike-packing in the mountains.